-For all engine tests accepted into the Code of Practice, minor formulation modifications can be applied.
 This appendix outlines the allowable modifications which can be made during the development of a Core Data Set (Tab 1).

-During the development of the Core Data Set, Minor Formulation Modification Guidelines and API Guidelines for SAE Viscosity-Grade Engine Testing (API 1509 Appendix F) may be used.
-Additionally, for a matrix approach, API Base Oil Interchangeability Guidelines (API 1509 Appendix E) may also be used.
+During the development of the Core Data Set, the following may be used:

+- Minor Formulation Modification Guidelines ACC CoP Appendix H - API Guidelines for SAE Viscosity-Grade Engine Testing (API 1509 Appendix Annex F) may be used.
+Additionally, for a matrix approach, - API Guidelines for Base Oil Interchangeability Guidelines (API 1509 Appendix Annex E) may also be used.